aptech/docs/docs/CR-xlsGetSheetSize.rst

     sheetNum = 1;

-    //Retain the old trap value so it can
+    // Retain the old trap value so it can
-    //be reset to its previous state
-    oldtrap = trapchk(1);
+    // be reset to its previous state oldtrap = trapchk(1);

-    //Set trap
+    // Set trap
     trap 1;

     { r, c } = xlsGetSheetSize(fname, sheetNum);

-    //Check to see if return value is an error code if scalmiss(r);
+    // Check to see if return value is an error code if scalmiss(r);
-       //User error handling code here
+       // User error handling code here
     endif;

 .. seealso:: Functions :func:`xlsGetSheetCount`, :func:`xlsGetSheetTypes`, :func:`xlsMakeRange`